All Products

 2. If the total resource usage of the flame graph is high, check whether the stack top has wide boxes.

-3. If the stack top has a wide box, search from top to bottom, find the first function defined by the application, and then check whether the function can be optimized.
+3. If the stack top has a wide box, search from top to bottom, find the first method defined by the application, and then check whether the method can be optimized.

 Example

 The following figure shows a flame graph with high resource usage.
-Perform the following steps to discover performance bottlenecks.
+Enable the continuous profiling feature and perform the following steps to discover performance bottlenecks.

 image